ethereumvd/challs_for_infobot/pearl_chall/writeup.md

 - **Third query :**  s<sub>4</sub> - s<sub>1</sub>
 - **Fourth query :**  s<sub>3</sub> - s<sub>1</sub>

-Observe that the queries where the gemstones not included are neither the minimum nor the maximum give same result ( s<sub>4</sub>- s<sub>1</sub> ) , can never yield the correct answer.
+Observe that the queries where the gemstones not included are neither the minimum nor the maximum give same result ( s<sub>4</sub>- s<sub>1</sub> ) , and can never yield the correct answer.
 This generalized case is obviously still applicable when  s<sub>1</sub> = 0 .

 ### Strategy
 1. We consider groups of four gemstones at a time.